Best MIG Welders [110V & 220V] Reviews & Buyer’s Guide 2024

 Wire Feed Speed: 025”-.035”, 030”-.035” Flux-CoredWeight: 34 lbs.

 However, being an inverter welder from China, you shouldn’t expect flawless performance.
 For example, the arc won’t be as consistent and smooth compared to Lincoln Power MIG 210.
-But Power MIG costs more than three times the price of this YesWelder unit, so you have to weigh your options.
+But Power MIG costs more than three times the price of this YesWelder unit, so you have to weigh your options and is able to finish any job.

 It has a metal wire drive, a good body build with sturdy plastic but a bit thin wall panels, like most cheaper welders.
 The front panel is surprisingly well-made.
-Much better than the YesWelder 205DS.
 The screen is bigger, and the buttons feel more resilient.

 Yeswelder MIG Pro 250A MIG Welder Wire feed sistem